jpthiele/dealii-Wiki/Getting-deal.II.md

 # Introduction

-deal.II is somewhat difficult to install especially if you are new to it and if you need additional dependencies for parallel computations (p4est, Trilinos, PETsc, etc.).
-There are various different ways to acquire deal.II and its (optional) dependencies and the number of choices can be overwhelming.
+deal.II relies on a large number of other packages, making the installation cumbersome -- especially if you are new to the project and if you need additional dependencies for parallel computations (p4est, Trilinos, PETsc, etc.).
+Additionally, there are various different ways to acquire deal.II and its (optional) dependencies and the number of choices can be overwhelming.
 This document tries to help you navigate the different options.